constellationcolon/essayer/_details/public-opinion.md

 If the situation he wrote of in 1922 seems strangely familiar to our post-2016, filter bubble consciousness, it is probably because the situation has not improved in the slightest (read: it's worse).
-To situate ourselves a little in time, 1922 was right about when the {% sc TV %} was busy getting invented, but it wasn't really until the world had limped through two world wars that the average family had a {% sc TV %} set in their home.
+To situate ourselves a little in time, 1922 was right about when the <span class='small-caps'>TV</span> was busy getting invented, but it wasn't really until the world had limped through two world wars that the average family had a <span class='small-caps'>TV</span> set in their home.

 So imagine yourself as Lippmann, having 'gone to school in Boston', already writing about such mediation difficulties in an era with just the